sigasi/sigasi_insights/content/faq.md

 * In the workspace folder remove: `<workspaceSigasi>/.metadata/.plugins/org.eclipse.ui.workbench`
 * If this is not enough, also remove `<workspaceSigasi>/.metadata/.plugins/org.eclipse.ui.ide` and `<workspaceSigasi>/org.eclipse.ui.workbench.texteditor`
-* If this still fails remove `<workspaceSigasi>/.metadata/.plugins/org.eclipse.core.resources`, note that you will have to re-import your projects if remove this folder.
+* If this still fails remove `<workspaceSigasi>/.metadata/.plugins/org.eclipse.core.resources`, note that you will have to re-import your projects if you remove this folder.

 ## How can I undo "Exclude from build"?